goblindegook/goblindegook.com/content/page/talks.md

 ## [Inverting the Universe](/2017/inverting-universe/)

+WordPress, business, and bears.

 - WordPress Porto Meetup (March 3, 2017 · Porto, Portugal)

 ## [~~Designing~~ Developing for Humans](/2016/designing-developing-humans)

+Think UX is a designer's job?
+Think again.
+Everybody has a responsibility to provide their visitors with an excellent experience, and sometimes a pretty interface and smooth animations aren't enough to save your site, your app, or your business.
+UX goes beyond your device's screen---CPUs, slow networks, random number generators and the economy may well conspire to ruin your day.

 - Pixels Camp (October 8, 2016 · Lisbon, Portugal) ([video](https://www.youtube.com/watch?v=eBJd5TfIXrY), [slides](https://goblindegook.github.io/developing-for-humans/))
 - Landing.Festival 2016 (June 4, 2016 · Lisbon, Portugal)